-To set the system lifetime when designing go into Studio>Advanced settings and then change the lifetime for each system option.
+To set the system lifetime when designing go into Project > Design > Summary tab > Advanced settings and then change the lifetime for each system option.

-When on the Control page of OpenSolar, access your list of modules by clicking on Design and Hardware and then Modules.
+When on the Control zone of OpenSolar, access your list of modules by clicking on Design and Hardware and then Modules.
 From here you can either edit existing modules or create a new one.
-In order to create a new module, click on the create button in the top right.
+In order to create a new module, click on the + Add from database button in the top right.

 From here you have the ability to look-up existing modules in our component database.
-To do this, simply click on the Module Type input box and type in the the model of module that you are looking for.
+To do this, simply click on the Search input box and type in the model that you are looking for.

 If you are entering in a very new module model, or a custom model which is not likely to appear in our database then you have the ability to create your own custom module by entering in the specifications manually.

-To do this, choose the Create Your Own option when creating the panel and then enter in the specifications in each of the fields shown.
+To do this, choose Create > Create Your Own option when creating the panel and then enter in the specifications in each of the fields shown.

 - Code - this how the component will appear in the studio list.